October 12, 2020 Meeting

 requirements in the manner that Taft College Academic Senate has asked us to do.

-• A. Abbott noted that we’re definitely looking at the course, not the professor since it will be
+• A. Abbott noted that we’re definitely looking at the course, not the professor since

-added to the COR for the next person who will teach it and give them proper ideas on how
+added to the COR for the next person who will teach it and give them proper ideas

 it could be done.
 It’s not directly affecting the current faculty member.
-We’re looking at
+We’re looking

 the COR and seeing what’s best for online modality.